 1 King size bedroom

-2 King size or twin bedrooms
+2 King size or twin bedrooms (please specify which room you would like your bed configuration for)

 1 Ensuite bathroom with bath and separate shower